tpisto/pasm/README.md

 ## Todo

 * It works          <-- We are here
-* Floating point instructions, rep, segment prefixes, MMX, ...
+* Floating point instructions, rep, segment prefixes, MMX, macros, ...

 ## Download and install